SocketCluster/socketcluster-website/docs/consumables-and-consumers.md

 }
 ```

-In this case, the `socket.receiver('foo')` stream on the back end will not receive our client's `123` message - This is because the `receiver` stream will only create a new `Consumer`/`async iterator` when the `for-await-of` loop starts iterating; and because we added an `await doSomethingWhichTakesAFewSeconds()` statement before the `for-await-of` loop, any event transmitted by the client during this time period will be ignored/missed.
+In this case, the `socket.receiver('foo')` stream on the back end will not receive our client's `123` message; this is because we added an `await doSomethingWhichTakesAFewSeconds()` statement before the `for await (let data of socket.receiver('foo')) {...}` loop.
+Any message which arrives on the socket before the loop begins iterating will be ignored/missed (and not buffered).

 Note that simply instantiating the stream sooner and putting it inside a variable will **not** fix the issue: